Natalio Bacalso: Pusyon Bisaya

 By 1972, Marcos declared martial law in the country and remained president by virtue of transitory provisions in the 1973 Constitution that called for Marcos to convene an interim National Assembly in a shift towards parliamentary form of government, which he never did.
 In 1976, he called for a referendum to ratify amendments to the 1973 Constitution.
 The 1978 Philippine parliamentary election was the first national election to create a legislative body called Interim Batasang Pambansa (IBP) during the Marcos dictatorship, and administration bets campaigned under the Kilusang Bagong Lipunan.

 The opposition party, Lakas ng Bayan, fielded candidates that included Ninoy Aquino, and in Central Visayas, Natalio Bacalso led the local opposition party Pusyon Bisaya together with 12 other candidates that included Fr.
-Jorge Kintanar, Hilario Davide Jr, Valentino Legaspi, Filemon Fernandez, Mariano Logarta, Alfonso Corominas, Julian Yballe, Eutiquio Cimafranca, Jesus Villegas, Jun Medina, Domingo Pernes and Bartolome Cabangbang.
+Jorge Kintanar, Hilario Davide Jr, Valentino Legaspi, Filemon Fernandez, Mariano Logarta, Alfonso Corominas, Julian Yballe, Eutiquio Cimafranca, Jesus Villegas, Jun Medina, Dominador Pernes and Bartolome Cabangbang.
 During his campaign speeches, Bacalso exposed the ills and human rights abuses of the Marcos regime.
 He was elected as assemblyman to the Interim Batasang Pambansa, Mariano Logarta became the minority leader, and Pusyon Bisaya won all 13 seats in Central Visayas region.